dgkimura/gpdb/src/test/unit/README.txt

 test and that each SUT has its own test executable.
 Usually a SUT consists of a single file, e.g. heapam.c, but it can also consist of multiple related files.

+As a convenience, GPDB will auto-generate mock files for backend components.
-The GPDB version of CMockery includes some auto-generation of mock files (name those here).
-This workflow is applicable ...
-If you want to hand-roll the mocks, for example when selectively mocking an external dependency, the workflow you should follow is the classic CMockery workflow.
+This workflow is applicable whenever the SUT depends on other backend code that needs to be mocked out.
+If the SUT uses an external dependency that requires mocking then you will need to hand-roll the mocks.
+In order to do that you should follow the classic CMockery workflow.

 We will use an example to describe the two processes.
 This example is a gpcontrib module, so it will differ from if you are adding a